 A dual-action GLP-1 and GIP receptor agonist compounded by a state-licensed 503A pharmacy.
-Combined with Vitamin B6 for steady energy.
+Combined with Vitamin B12 for steady energy.
 Once-weekly subcutaneous injection.
-In clinical trials, patients lost up to 21 percent of their body weight over 72 weeks.

 Just one self-administered injection per week.
 Most patients give themselves the shot in under a minute.

-Tirzepatide acts on GLP-1 receptors (like Ozempic) AND GIP receptors (which Ozempic does not target).
-The combination boosts insulin secretion and reduces appetite.
+Tirzepatide acts on both GLP-1 and GIP receptors.
+The dual action boosts insulin secretion and reduces appetite.

 Most patients report feeling full faster and craving less food.
 Many describe the mental "food noise" quieting down.

-Vitamin B6 supports red blood cell production and metabolic energy.
+Vitamin B12 supports red blood cell production and metabolic energy.
 Helps offset the fatigue some patients feel during titration.

-Most patients start at 2.5mg per week and titrate up every 4 weeks.
+Most patients start at 2mg per week and titrate up every 4 weeks.
 Your provider will guide you based on your response.

-Your $320 a month covers the medication, supplies, provider consultation, ongoing care, and shipping.
+Every plan covers the medication, supplies, provider consultation, ongoing care, and shipping.
+Your price for your dose is shown up front.
 No hidden fees, no surprise charges.

 Multi-dose vial compounded at a state-licensed 503A pharmacy.
-Combined with Vitamin B6 for steady energy.
+Combined with Vitamin B12 for steady energy.

 Syringes, alcohol pads, and a sharps disposal container.
 Most patients self-administer in under a minute after a short tutorial.